If you’re in the mood for a gooey, giant chocolate chip cookie that happens to be loaded with protein, you’ve come to the right place.

 Cookies are generally made with baking SODA, as it allows cookies to spread nicely.
 If your goal is a thinner cookie with crispy edges and a soft center, baking soda is the way to go.
 When I tried this, the cookie thinned out far too much.

 Baking powder is generally used in things like breads or cakes because it helps to produce more rise and a cakey texture.
 However, it worked SO much better in this cookie.
-Because we want it to be a large cookie, the baking powder helps to maintain the shape we want without turning the cookie cakey at all.
+Because we want it to be a giant chocolate chip cookie, the baking powder helps to maintain the shape we want without turning the cookie cakey at all.

 Sweetener: Granular Sugar Substitute